 If you have changes to the names on the form, you need to return the form by post as we require a hard copy signature on behalf of all new names on the form.

-The register of electors is published on 1 December.
-There are now two versions of the electoral register the full register and the edited register.
+The next register of electors will be published on 17 February 2014.
+There are now two versions of the electoral register – the full register and the edited register.
 The full register is available to view (under supervision) in the Central Library and Ealing Town Hall.
 The edited register, which can be purchased, can be viewed in libraries and Ealing Town Hall.

 The full register